-Colette continued that LEAs that are in disproportionality, the corrective actions are due by December 21, 2020.
-She continued that CalPads first certification is due today then Jenae will SELPA certify.
-Colette reminded the committee that as per CalPads Flash #197, all special education errors are warnings at this time so LEAs are able to self-certify but the warnings will turn to errors turning the amendment window to allow those errors to be corrected..
-Colette stressed CalPads numbers and Web DA numbers must match with January 29, 2021 being the final certification date.
+Colette continued that LEAs with corrective actions in disproportionality are due by December 21, 2020.
+She said CalPads Flash #197 stated all special education errors are warnings at this time, so LEAs are able to self-certify.
+The warnings will turn to errors during the amendment window will allow those to be corrected.
+Colette stressed CalPads numbers and Web DA numbers must match for funding purposes.
+January 29, 2021 is final certification and no changes can be made after that date.